 Availability of Funding

-Appeals against non–payment of the weekly award can be made directly to Student Information Services 0161 419 3624
+Appeals against non–payment of the weekly award must be made directly to Student Information Services 0161 419 3624

 To apply for a bursary you must be aged between 16 and 19 and in full-time or part-time further education or training.